-The following figure and table describe how to set up Multicast forwarding on the Switch.
+The following figure and table describe how to set up Multicast forwarding on the switch.
 Open the Forwarding & Filtering folder and click on the Multicast Forwarding link to see the entry screen below:

-Figure 4-15.
-Setup Static Multicast Forwarding Table
+Figure 4-16.
+Static Multicast Forwarding Settings and Current Multicast Forwarding Entries

 The Static Multicast Forwarding Settings page displays all of the entries made into the Switch's static multicast forwarding table.
-Click the Add button to open the Setup Static Multicast Forwarding Table, as shown below.
+Click the Add button to open the Setup Static Multicast Forwarding Table, as shown below:

-Figure 4- 16.
+Figure 4-17.
 Setup Static Multicast Forwarding Table

-Parameter Description VID The VLAN ID of the VLAN the above MAC address belongs to.
+Parameter Description Unit This is the Unit ID of a switch in a switch stack.
+VID The VLAN ID of the VLAN the corresponding MAC address belongs to.
 Multicast MAC Address The MAC address of the static source of multicast packets.
 This must be a multicast MAC address.
-Port Settings None - The port is not a member of the Static Multicast Group.
+Allows the selection of ports that will be members of the static multicast group and ports that are either forbidden from joining dynamically, or that can join the multicast group dynamically, using GMRP.
+Port Sottings The options are: Port Settings None - no restrictions on the port dynamically joining the multicast group.
+When None is chosen, the port will not be a member of the Static Multicast Group.
 Egress - the port is a static member of the multicast group.